Home Care Instructions to Be Followed After Your Procedure

 As with other procedures, anesthetics are typically used during bridge and crown treatments, so it’s important to avoid chewing hard foods or drinking hot liquids until the anesthetic wears off.
 If you have questions about aftercare, discuss those issues with our team before leaving the office, but the following tips are generally the most important to follow after these procedures.

 During this time, continue to brush and floss, but use care to avoid loosening the temporary crown.
-If you experience pain or have any questions, please fell free to contract our office for additional advice.
+If you experience pain or have any questions, please feel free to contact our office for additional advice.

 Care Following Cosmetic Reconstruction